China threatens to slap 25 percent tariff on American pork

 As well as pork and aluminum, China's Ministry of Commerce said it could impose import tariffs on U.S. goods including fruit, nuts, wine and steel pipes.

-It said it would rolls this out "if China and the United States fail to reach a trade compensation agreement within the stipulated time."
+It said it would roll this out "if China and the United States fail to reach a trade compensation agreement within the stipulated time."
 It did not give a date for this.

 "It is not something either country can afford or either country believes is worth pursuing," Wang Jiangyu, an international law professor at the National University of Singapore, told NBC News on Friday.

+Wang said that China's announcement should be seen as a warning to the Trump administration.

-However, he warned: "China is ready to negotiate but China is also ready to retaliate."
+"China is ready to negotiate but China is also ready to retaliate," he said.